 Mental Health Connecticut (MHC) helps thousands of individuals put hope into action.
 We believe long-term wellness and recovery is achievable for everyone.
 We help individuals obtain a safe home, activate whole health living, find fulfillment and purpose, and become an active member of the community.

-MHC envisions a future where all individuals are treated fairly and can access the support they need to sustain long-term health and wellness.
+We envision a future where wellbeing is rooted in respect for the condition of being human.
+We get closer to realizing this future vision each day through our mission of partnering with individuals, families, and communities to create environments that support long-term health and wellness.
 MHC’s advocacy efforts during each legislative session are both protective and proactive.
 To protect individuals, we combat legislation that could lead to discrimination or deny access to care.
 Proactively, we introduce or support legislation that increases access to care, challenges stigma, encourages preventative care, and elevates mental wellness to the same level of priority as physical wellness.

 contact your legislators